ncagle/DNS-over-HTTPS/JSON.md

 - Makes a POST
 - Sets a `Content-Type: application/json` header in the request.
-- Replaces the $msg with the environment variable called 'msg', and escapes it correctly according to JSON string rules
+- Replaces the $msg with the environment variable called 'msg', and escapes it correctly according to JSON string rules (but how would it know when to escape like a string and when it is other kinds of data?)

 Should also support `-` to read JSON from stdin and `@filename` to read it from a given file.